 When do I get my teeth?

-Depends on what kind and where your surgery is.
+It depends on what kind and where your surgery is.
 Upper jaw implants require a 6 month waiting period before teeth can be placed.
 Lower jaw implants can have teeth placed after 4 months.

 - You must refrain from smoking.